skip to content

 Child Care Systems Transformation

 The Minnesota Department of Human Services has completed the first phase of the child care systems transformation project for certified child care centers.
 Certified centers now have access to the Provider Hub.
 Additional phases and functions continue to be developed.
-Visit the Child Care Systems Transformation page to learn more about this continued project which will include Child Care Assistance Program (CCAP) registration and renewal.
+Visit the Systems Transformation Initiative page to learn more about this ongoing project, which will include Child Care Assistance Program (CCAP) registration and renewal.

 Background studies